medic/cht-docs/content/en/apps/guides/hosting/monitoring/postgres-ingest.md

   ],
 ```

-This will make your dashboard show up natively next the existing CHT two:
+This will make your new dashboard show up natively with the two existing CHT dashboards:

 ![Grafana with a third "Admin Extra SQL" option showing in the existing CHT navigation menu](menu.png)